ymcueva/java-on-aks/README.md

 ```
 ### Create Secrets in Kubernetes

-You can create Secrets in Kubernetes:
+You can create Secrets for deploying micro service apps in Kubernetes:
 ```bash
 kubectl apply -f deploy/0-secrets.yaml